olc-digital/amanda-brookfield/src/pages/blog/2014-05-09-everyone-has-a-novel-in-them-dont-they.md

 ---
 templateKey: blog-post
-title: Everyone has a novel in them....don't they?
+title: Everyone has a novel in them... on't they?
 date: 2014-05-09T09:02:09.000Z
 description:
 tags: